 As a mom on the other side, let me tell you that it DOES get better.
-The long nights won’t last forever.
+New moms, the long nights won’t last forever.
 The colic, the worry over whether you’re producing enough milk, the middle of the night bottle feedings, the figuring out naptimes, and balancing it all, it gets better.

 Those sleepless nights feel like they will never end.
 I see the tears streaming down your face as you rock your baby trying to calm their cries and nothing helps.
 I know those middle of the night feedings and early wake-ups for work do not mix well.
 Thank goodness for coffee!

 I’ve sat in the chair with a My Brest Friend wrapped around my waist, trying to make sure I’m holding my newborn in the right position to get her to latch on and it doesn’t work.
 I have sent the text of desperation just hoping that someone will text back quickly telling me that what I’m feeling is normal and that this won’t last forever.

 Motherhood is wonderful and fulfilling.
 It can also be lonely and isolating.

 Dear new moms, you are not alone.
 This is but a season that I promise will not last forever.

 When the days are long and there feels like there is no end in sight, I want you to remember these words.